 Three dredged material management options would likely be available on Guam in 2010.
 The existing options are beneficial reuse and upland placement site.
-The U.S. Environmental Protection Agency (USEPA) is pursuing the designation of an ocean dredged material disposal site (ODMDS) approximately 11 to 14 nm (20.4 to 26 km) from the west coast of Apra Harbor.
-The designation is anticipated in 2010 and the ODMDS EIS is being prepared concurrent with this EIS/OEIS.
+The U.S. Environmental Protection Agency (USEPA) has been pursuing the designation of an ocean dredged material disposal site (ODMDS) approximately 11 to 14 nm (20.4 to 26 km) from the west coast of Apra Harbor.
+The designation is anticipated in 2010 and the ODMDS EIS has been prepared concurrent with this EIS.
+The final public comment period for the ODMDS EIS closed on May 14, 2010.
 An ODMDS would provide Guam a third option for dredged material management.